Build on ICP - The First ICP Hackathon in Portugal!

 Build on ICP is an open hackathon, there are no pre-specified tracks or themes participants have to adhere to - the only condition is that ideas should be new to the ecosystem!
 Like most hackathons, Build on ICP is also a fantastic way to showcase your work to industry-leading founders and investors.

-Being the first hackathon in the region, there will be limited spots, and applications will open from the 7th and run until 23 February 2024.
-All applications should be approved by the 25th, and hacking will take place from 26 February to 4 March 2024, commencing with online sessions and support during the week of 26 February to 29th and finishing with the final hacking weekend taking place at the ICP office in Lisbon.
+As the first hackathon in the region, there will be limited spots, and applications will open from the 7th of February 2024 and run until the 8th of March 2024.
+All applications should be approved by the 10th, and hacking will take place from the 11th to the 17th of March 2024, commencing with online sessions and support during the week of the 11th to the 14th of March and finishing with the final hacking weekend taking place from the 15th to the 17th at the ICP office in Lisbon - ending it all with a demo day and rewards on the 18th.

 Prize Pool and Rewards